ueber-devel/ueberzug/README.md

 # Überzug

-Überzug is a command line util which allows to draw images on terminals by using child windows.
+Überzug is a command line util which allows one to draw images on terminals by using child windows.

-Advantages to w3mimgdisplay:
+Advantages over the w3mimgdisplay program:
 - no race conditions as a new window is created to display images
 - expose events will be processed,
   so images will be redrawn on switch workspaces